Last Updated on

 Click Below to View the Whitsundays Photo Gallery

-Disclosure: Discounted accommodation provided by the Long Island Resort, two nights’ accommodation provided by Hayman Island and complimentary Great Barrier Reef day trip provided by Cruise Whitsundays.
+Disclosure: Discounted accommodation provided by the Palm Bay Resort, two nights’ accommodation provided by Hayman Island Resort and complimentary Great Barrier Reef day trip provided by Cruise Whitsundays.